johnsonshi/annotate-registry-artifacts/README.md

 This tool:

 * creates a new annotation file containing the OCI Annotations you wish to add to an _existing_ registry artifact,
-* pushes and stores the annotation file in the same registry and repository as the existing registry artifact,
+* pushes the annotation file to the same registry and repository as the existing registry artifact,
 * links the annotation file and the existing artifact using [ORAS Artifact References](https://oras.land/cli/6_reference_types/).

+This allows users to [query and discover (using ORAS)](https://oras.land/cli/6_reference_types/#discovering-artifact-references) the annotations of existing registry artifacts and container images.

 ## Quick Start